frandl92/piedra-papel-tijera-pruebaTecnica/README.md

 ## Description & Rules

 You will have to choose between, THE POWERFULL ROCK, THE THIN PAPER and THE SHARPY SCISSORS.
-Once you have choosen your item, it`s time to Roboto to select his item.
+Once you have choosen your item, it's time to Roboto to select his item.
 Who wins? the rules of the game are the following.
 Rock crushes Scissors (rock wins), Scissors cut Paper (scissors wins), Paper covers Rock (paper wins).
 It You and Roboto chooses the same item, imagine what happens...
 CORRECT!
 IT`S A TIE.

 ## First Steps

 Once you git clone the project.
 Don't forget to install the dependencies.
 - npm install
-Then you are good to go!
+Let's Go
 - npm run start

 Testing: